shwetapande10/flickr-search/README.md

 ![Image](readmeImages/codestructure.jpg)

-The application structure and components are modeled inspired by clean architecture principles.
+The application structure and components are modeled based on clean architecture principles.
-The components are customized and optimizeed accoring to the current application need.
+The components are customized and optimized according to the current application need.
+Below image will givee you the glimpse of component inteer-communication.

 ![Image](https://cdn-images-1.medium.com/max/2000/1*QV4nxWPd_sbGhoWO-X7PfQ.png)

 ## `Usage`
-The application exposes below dependencies
+The application exposes below components
 * ImageData – view model
 * ImagePresenter – component for populating the view model
 * ImageSearchInteractor – component for communicating with network service and presenter components